Rent safe and private dog parks hosted by locals

 Recognizing Early Signs of Stress and Anxiety

 Fear is a major driver of leash reactivity.
 When a dog feels afraid on leash, their fight-or-flight response kicks in.
 The leash, however, prevents them from fleeing, which can intensify their reaction.
-As Sniffspot explains, this feeling of being trapped can cause even dogs who would normally run from a threat to resort to barking, growling, or lunging.
+This feeling of being trapped can cause even dogs who would normally run from a threat to resort to barking, growling, or lunging.
 Understanding this dynamic is key to helping your dog feel safe and secure on walks.
 If your dog is exhibiting these behaviors, it's important to create distance between them and the trigger and work on building positive associations.

 Trigger specificity